ShivaniKhatri96/React-notetaking-app/README.md

 - `React` used as a Frontend Framework
 - `React router` used for routing
 - `TypeScript`
-- `Vanilla CSS` used for styling
+- `Redux` will be used for managing global states
+- `Material UI (MUI5)` will be used as CSS framework
+- `Axios` I am planning to use Axios instead of fetch in React version
 - `Font awesome` used for icons
 - `Cypress` for end to end testing
-- `Axios` in React version, I am planning to use Axios instead of fetch

 > Backend